Infrastructure Industry Foundation

 Alignment with Sector Values: The Social Mobility Initiative reflects the infrastructure sector's interest in building diverse talent pipelines and creating opportunities for disadvantaged youth to enter the industry.

 Multi-Stakeholder Engagement: The Social Mobility Initiative partners offer complementary capabilities—Career Ready (mentoring), Speakers for Schools (inspiration), The Access Project (university access), The Sutton Trust (research and policy).
-This suggests the Foundation values charities that can mobilize industry volunteers alongside financial grants.
+This suggests the Foundation values charities that can mobilise industry volunteers alongside financial grants.

 Scalability and Reach: With galas raising up to £950,000 in a single year, the Foundation can make substantial contributions.
 Charities should demonstrate capacity to effectively deploy significant grants.